dbabbitt/itm-analysis-reporting-1/README.md

 ![Latest Screenshot](https://github.com/NextCenturyCorporation/itm-analysis-reporting/assets/6145699/001cd6a5-6f79-4955-9bfe-fda717728623)

 The purpose of the FRVRS Logs Dataset Analysis Report (FLDAR) is to provide TA1 with a dataset of Doug Danforth’s FRVRS logs in addition to anything useful to be found in analyzing the decisions taken by the first responder trainees (DMs) of the FRVRS.
+The purpose of this repository is to share the analysis code and its outputs.